-Lane Levine, the owner/operator/baker of A Friendly Bread, started baking bread nine years ago when his favorite pickup spot for challah was closed on the day he needed it (Christmas Eve.
+Lane Levine, the owner/operator/baker of A Friendly Bread, started baking bread nine years ago in California when his favorite pickup spot for challah, Los Bagels, was closed on the day he needed it (Christmas Eve.
 It was a bakery owned by a Jewish and Catholic couple).
 He summoned the decades of experience that his grandfather had developed in baking for friends, and made challah for shabbat dinner.
 A few years later, Lane took up the challenge of baking sourdough - a difficult process with natural fermentation and wet, unwieldy dough - and became hooked.

 Lane gathered a team of 5 taste testers, who provided feedback on two flavors per weekend for two months.
 Not all breads turned out great.
 Not all flavors made it.
 But in general, it was a "go".
 One of the comments in the feedback form from Lane's husband David on a particularly engaging but gentle loaf was that it was "a friendly bread".
 Hence, the name.